by Minkyung Choi

-Use a curve warp when you want to deform an object along the length of a curve.
-Any modifications you make to the curve thereafter will affect the deformed object.
+Use a curve warp when you want to deform a polygon mesh along the length of a curve.
+Any modifications you make to the curve will affect the deformed object.

 Select the mesh you would like to deform, and use shift to select the curve.

 Select Deform->Curve Warp

-Play with the Offset settings in the attribute editor to slide the mesh along the curve
+Play with the Offset settings in the Channel Box to slide the mesh along the curve

 The Tension deformer simulates surface tension without squashing and stretching the surface too much.
 It uses the connectivity between the mesh vertices to preserve the (relative) lengths between them.

-Right click and select the mesh vertices and dag them around.
+Right click and select the mesh vertices and drag them around.